-According to VOX, “By press time, at least 92 had won in the House and 10 had won in the Senate (joining 10 already in the upper chamber) for a total of 112 women â€” the most women to serve in Congress at once in history.
-(The previous record was 107.)”
+According to VOX, “By press time, at least 92 had won in the House, and ten had won in the Senate (joining ten already in the upper chamber) for a total of 112 women,” the most women to serve in Congress at once in history.
+(The previous record was 107).”

 So… what happens next?

-This is not just a symbolic victory, we now have work to do.
-The 2018 Midterm Elections were at a 50 year high, with almost half of the eligible possible voters… FOR A MIDTERM ELECTION
+This is not just a symbolic victory; we now have work to do.
+The Midterm 2018 Elections were at a 50 year high, with almost half of the possible eligible voters… FOR A MIDTERM ELECTION